 There are a few topics that really infuriate me and sexism is one of them.
 I can’t even get into how bad this issue is in our society in one post but I’ll do my best to at least cover how it shows up in religious environments.

 I’ve said before that I was raised in a strict Baptist household.
 My Dad had his own church for 11 years of my life but was working in the ministry long before I was born.
-Both of my parents have a sexist view of the world but I would say it’s worse with my Dad.
-So not only was I hearing comments from my parents but also from other pastors or faith leaders, even women, who were influenced to believe these sexist teachings.
+Both of my parents have a sexist view of the world so not only was I hearing comments from my parents but also from other pastors or faith leaders, even women, who believe these teachings.

 From the time I was a little girl I was taught to be ladylike, dress modestly at all times, aspire to marry a man and have children, never join the military or politics, never become a pastor, don’t cut my hair too short, don’t wear too much makeup, don’t touch boys, text boys, date boys and especially, never ever have sex.
 Don’t be too weak but don’t be too strong either, only go to Bible college, don’t move out of the house unless you’re getting married (or attending Bible college).

 When I was 16, I remember telling my parents that I didn’t want to get married.
 They both laughed and said “Of course you do!
 Don’t worry, you’ll find someone and you’ll want to get married”.
 Umm I didn’t say I was worried there were no men out there for me, I simply was not interested.
 Not only is this a whole issue because of societal standards but it is a religious issue as well.
 Girls are taught that they HAVE to marry someone.
 It’s the goal in life.
 Get married, have kids, be a stay at home mom and then just be an unemployed old lady until you die.
 The end.